|DISEASES OF THE RETINA

 help slow the progression.
 Patients should change to low cholesterol diet, eat green leafy vegetables, avoid

 smoking and use UV protected glasses when outdoors.
 Dietary supplements such as Lutein, Zeaxanthin,

 Zinc, vitamin A, C, E and other antioxidants are very helpful in slowing the progression.
 This list continues to

 grow every day.

 Wet type is the most difficult to treat.
 Use of lasers destroys the offending blood vessels but also destroy

 the retina and cause a blind spot.
 Recently there are a few drugs which, when injected directly into the eye,

 have caused the regression of sight threatening blood vessels.
 These injections, though very beneficial, do

 have some side effects and a small risk of complications.
-In most cases these injections need to be
+Generally these injections need to be repeated.

 Treatment of wet macular